Plain Language for US Center for SafeSport?

 After “listening” to U.S. Center for SafeSport CEO Ju'Riese Colón’s testimony, I decided to tell her about my experience with SafeSport when the Commission called for a lunch break.

-Read the Associated Press article to learn more about the SafeSport in this hearing.
+Read the Associated Press article to learn more about SafeSport in this hearing.

-After introducing myself to Colon, I told her I had to take at least one SafeSport abuse awareness and prevention courses because I was Team Leader of the USA Deaf Tennis Team in the 2022 Deaflympics in Brazel.
+After introducing myself to Colon, I told her I had to take at least one SafeSport abuse awareness and prevention course because I was the Team Leader of the USA Deaf Tennis Team in the 2022 Deaflympics in Brazil.

-Despite my intelligence, I skipped three courses before finding the more accessible course.
+Despite my intelligence, I skipped three courses before finding a more accessible one.
 At that time, I took a few paragraphs from one course and put them in Grammarly’s readability score on the Flesch reading ease test.
 The result was likely to be understood by a reader with at least some college education.
 Still, it may not be easy to read.

 Suddenly, Colon interrupted my explanation and agreed entirely with me that these courses should follow the federal Plain Writing Act of 2010, which requires federal agencies to write “clear government communication that the public can understand and use.”